pmshst/Wan2.2/README.md

 - **Complex Motion Generation**: Despite the reduction to just 4 steps, the model retains excellent motion dynamics in the generated scenes.

 ## 🔥 Latest News!!
-* Sep 28, 2025: 👋 Release [Wan2.2-T2V-A14B-NFE4-0928](https://huggingface.co/lightx2v/Wan2.2-Lightning/tree/main/Wan2.2-T2V-A14B-4steps-lora-250928), a preview version of V2.0.
+* Sep 28, 2025: 👋 Release [Wan2.2-T2V-A14B-NFE4-0928](https://huggingface.co/lightx2v/Wan2.2-Lightning/tree/main/Wan2.2-T2V-A14B-4steps-lora-250928), a preview version of V2.0 distilled from a new method.
 This update features enhanced camera controllability and improved motion dynamics.
 Please see the [comparison](#wan22-t2v-a14b-nfe4-v11-vs-wan22-t2v-a14b-nfe4-250928).
 We are actively working to further enhance its quality.
 * Aug 08, 2025: 👋 Release Native ComfyUI Workflows.

  <!-- and [lora weights](https://hf-mirror.com/lightx2v/Wan2.2-Lightning/tree/main) for the `Wan2.2-Lightning` models! -->